input-output-hk/ouroboros-phalanx-protocol/CPS/Readme.md

 ```math
 g_w = \sum_{X_A \geq \frac{w}{2}}^{w} g_w(X_A)
 ```
-Similarly, we define the **grinding depth**, $\rho$, as the logarithm of the grinding power: $\rho = \log_2 g$, and bound it by $0 \leq \rho \leq 256$.
-It determines the **entropy reduction** caused by an adversary's nonce manipulation, directly impacting the protocol's resistance to randomness biasing, that is the number of bits of randomness an adversary can manipulate.

 In a simplified model where the multi-slot leader feature is not considered, the probability an adversary with $\text{stake}_A \in (0,1)$ stake controls $X_A$ out of $w$ blocks is:

 ```math